After the war, bounties were offered for Dakota scalps.

 On July 4, 1863, a group of settlers returned to the site of Little Crow’s death.
 They scalped the body, then took it to Hutchinson, where an Independence Day celebration was in progress.
 Debate ensued over whether the body was indeed Little Crow’s; during the debate, it was further mutilated.

-After identification was certain, the scalp was turned over to the State of Minnesota, where it was displayed in the adjutant-general’s office until 1868.
-Little Crow’s skull and some of his bones were donated to the Minnesota Historical Society.
+The scalp was turned over to the authorities as proof that Indians were still in the area.
+After the body's identity was confirmed, the scalp was tanned and displayed in the adjutant-general's office.
+In 1868 it was donated to the Minnesota Historical Society, which had already received Little Crow's skull and some of his bones.
 The scalp, skull, and bones were exhibited at the Historical Society until 1915.
-Little Crow’s remains were finally interred in 1971 in a family plot near Flandreau, South Dakota.
+Little Crow's remains were finally interred in 1971 in a family plot near Flandreau, South Dakota.

 "I’ll never forget the day they brought him back.
 It was this beautiful September day.
 They brought him back in this little copper box and that was how he was buried.
 Right at the end of the service, this flock of little blackbirds--this whole flock--came flying up the hill and all around us.
 I think that was to let us know he was happy with the way things were, to be out of that museum and back here where he belongs."